viamrobotics/docs/docs/installation/rpi-setup.md

 You will be using the Raspberry Pi Imager to flash the microSD card.

 {{% alert title="Note" color="note" %}}
-If you do not already have the <a href="https://www.raspberrypi.com/software/" target="_blank">Raspberry Pi Imager</a>, you can download and follow the installation instructions.
+If you do not already have the <a href="https://www.raspberrypi.com/software/" target="_blank">Raspberry Pi Imager</a>, you can download it and follow the installation instructions.
 {{% /alert  %}}

 After installing successfully, connect your microSD card to your computer and launch the Raspberry Pi Imager.